roberttidey/LightwaveRF/README.md

  boolean lwrx_message() returns true if message available boolean lwrx_getmessage(byte* buf, byte* len) returns 10 byte message into buf

-LxTx - a library for LightwaveRF transmit
- Transmission is interrupt driven
+LxTx - a Arduino / Spark library for LightwaveRF transmit Transmission is interrupt driven
  Foreground sends a message which is buffered and sent in background lwtx_setup(int pin, byte repeatcount) - initialise transmission, pin can be any pin